Wandering the Western Womb by John J. Staughton

 Yet when its gifts are gone or lost,

-Cycles swing it back for free.
+Cycles swing it back to thee.

 The road needs wilds to give it form,